 - Provide leadership and guidance to program planning, implementation and evaluation for research-based community health and nutrition programs funded by SNAP-Ed and EFNEP.

-- Manage team of county and regional staff (hiring, training, supervising, appraising performance and coordinating professional development).
+- Manage a team of staff (hiring, training, supervising, appraising performance and coordinating professional development).

 - Implement policies relevant to SNAP-Ed and EFNEP and maintain appropriate program documentation.